cschneid/sinatra-book/book/Testing.markdown

       end
     end

-If you have multiple test files, you could create a test helper file and do all the setup in there:

-    # test/test_helper.rb
-    ENV['RACK_ENV'] = 'test'
-    require 'test/unit'
-    require 'rack/test'
-    require 'my-app'

-    module TestMixin
-      include Rack::Test::Methods
-      Test::Unit::TestCase.send(:include, self)
-      def app() Sinatra::Application end
-    end

-In your test files you only have to require that helper:

-    # test/homepage_test.rb
-    # if you only target Ruby >= 1.9, you could use require_relative
-    require File.expand_path('../test_helper', __FILE__)

-    class HomepageTest < Test::Unit::TestCase
-      def test_homepage
-        get '/'
-        assert last_response.ok?
-      end
-    end

 Since [Contest][ct] and [Test::Spec][ts] are both extensions for Test::Unit,
 all you have to do is install them and add a `require 'contest'` or `require 'test/spec'` to your test helper.